 The welfare cost of the asset tax (WC_T) will be equal to the total costs incurred by the casinos (TC") in the sector less total costs (TC) that would be incurred if the same quantity of services had been supplied by casinos operating at a competitive level of output.
 Again because tax revenues do not represent economic costs, we subtract the revenues collected via the asset tax.
-In market equilibrium, it must hold that TC"n5=AC"q5n5=s Q_d .
-This value is compared to the total combined costs of all the casinos, AC(Q_d), if each is operating at its most efficient level of q_c , and where Q_d is the total quantity of casino services demanded at a market price of s.
-Given these relationships, the expression for the welfare cost of the optimal asset tax can be written as, (69) WC_T=(s-AC) Q_d -TR_T.
+In market equilibrium, it must hold that TC"n5=AC"q5n5=s Q'd .
+This value is compared to the total combined costs of all the casinos, AC(Q'd), if each is operating at its most efficient level of q'e , and where Q'd is the total quantity of casino services demanded at a market price of s.
+Given these relationships, the expression for the welfare cost of the optimal asset tax can be written as, an expression is developed that measures the welfare cost of the asset tax as,

-Substituting (32), (12), (63) for AC, q_c , Q_d , and TR_T, respectively in equation (69) an expression is developed that measures the welfare cost of the asset tax as,
+(61) WC_T=(s-AC) Q'd -TR_T.
+Substituting (32), (12), (48), (60) for AC, q'c , Q'd , and TR_T, respectively in equation (61)

+(62) WC_T=

-(70) $$WC{T} = \left[\frac{s-b}{2} + \frac{2cK}{s-b} - 2\sqrt{cK} \right] (a-fs).$$
+$$\left[\frac{s-b}{2} + \frac{2cK}{s-b} - 2\sqrt{cK}\right](a-fs)$$

+.

-From (70) we find that the welfare cost of the asset tax will be greater, the greater is K, b and c.
+From (62) we find that the welfare cost of the asset tax will be greater, the greater is K, b and c.
 An economic efficiency arises because each casino is trying to maximize its profits by setting its MC equal to s.
 It will be operating at the point where its MC>min AC.
-Substituting the parameter values for North Cyprus into equation for the welfare cost of this taxation fixed costs (70) gives an estimate of the welfare cost of US\$ 5.80 million.
+Substituting the parameter values for North Cyprus into equation for the welfare cost of this taxation fixed costs (62) gives an estimate of the welfare cost of US\$ 5.78 million.
 Hence, this tax when levied on the annual fixed costs of casinos when they are being regulated by a casino association will result in a serious misallocation of productive resources.
 Each casino operator will not be allowed to expand the number of casinos, in fact they will be reduced, hence they will expand inefficiently through the excessive application of variable factors to the fixed factors regulated by the casino association.